Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

 Another estimand, akin to an ``indirect'' or ``spillover'' effect, can be defined as:

-to denote the average effect of changing the treatment statuses of interventionial units in the interference mapping to toggle the ``upwind'' treatment from $g$ to $0$.
-In keeping with the interpretation of the power plant example, we will refer to this effect as the ``upwind'' effect, interpretable as the average effect on IHD hospitalizations of having upwind scrubber rate $g$ relative to having no scrubbers located upwind, while holding fixed the scrubber status of the most influential plant at $z$.
+to denote the average effect of changing the treatment statuses of interventionial units in the interference mapping to toggle the ``upwind'' treatment from $g$ to $g^{min}$, where $g^{min}$ could be defined as any relevant value of $G$, for example, the minimum value observed in the sample.
+In keeping with the interpretation of the power plant example, we will refer to this effect as the ``upwind'' effect, interpretable as the average effect on IHD hospitalizations of having upwind scrubber rate $g$ relative to the smallest realistic upwind scrubber exposure, while holding fixed the scrubber status of the most influential plant at $z$.
 An average upwind effect over the distribution of $G$ can be defined as $\Delta(z) = \sum_{g \in \mathcal{G}} \delta(g; z)P(G_i = g)$.
-Note that versions of upwind effects could be defined to compare any two $g$, $g'$, and not just $g$ to 0.

 The estimands in (\ref{eq:tau}) and (\ref{eq:delta}) are based on setting both the treatment of the key associated interventional unit and the treatments of interventional units in the interference mapping.
 Average direct and upwind effects are then calculated according to the (empirical) distribution of $P(G_i=g)$.
-These average estimands are similar to the ones introduced in \cite{forastiere_identification_2020}, and isolate the effect of a specific intervention from the effect of changing the distribution of the treatment in the population (see \cite{forastiere_identification_2020}, Section 2.4, for a discussion).
-This stands in contrast to other work that defines average effects over hypothetical interventions on the whole sample, (e.g. general stochastic interventions in \cite{van_der_Laan_causal_2014} and its extensions or Bernoulli trials in \cite{liu_inverse_2016}).
+These average estimands are similar to the ones introduced in \cite{forastiere_identification_2021}, and isolate the effect of a specific intervention on a key-associated interventional unit from the effect of changing the distribution of the treatment in the population of interventional units (see \cite{forastiere_identification_2021}, Section 2.4, for a discussion).
+This stands in contrast to other work that defines average effects over hypothetical interventions on the whole sample, (e.g. general stochastic interventions in \cite{van_der_laan_causal_2014} and its extensions or Bernoulli trials in \cite{liu_inverse_2016}) or the spatial stochastic interventions in \cite{papadogeorgou_causal_2022}.